CalebYeboah27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This directory contains files with command and/or output on shell redirections
+This is a directory on shell redirections